diasbruno/pastery.el/readme.md

 ### to list

-`M-x pastery-list`
+`M-x pastery`

-This will open a buffer with a list of all you pastes available.
+This will open a buffer with a list of all your pastes available.

-### to get a single paste

-`M-x pastery-get PASTE_ID`

-This will open a buffer with the information of the paste where you can get its URL.

 ### to submit a paste